More of a triangle to be fair!

 Just be careful in the geothermal area and only walk around on marked paths.
 If you get too close when a geyser erupts, it can burn really severely.
 Water in geysers can reach up to temperatures of 240 degrees Celsius below the surface!

 Þingvellir (Thingvellir) National Park - The largest attraction along the Golden Circle, Þingvellir National Park is situated in between the Eurasian and North American tectonic plates.
 You can actually go snorkelling between the two tectonic plates in Silfra Fissure, which is basically a crack in the Earth’s crust where the tectonic plates are pulling apart.
-Unfortunately this isn’t something we had the time to try out.
+Unfortunately this isn’t something we had the time to try, but it looked incredible.
 The whole Þingvellir area is breathtaking, the landscapes are again like something from another world.
 We honestly found that Iceland just continues to impress in every place that you visit!

-A lot of the Golden Circle tours also add one other attraction as a part of the excursion.
+As we mentioned earlier, a lot of the Golden Circle tours also add one other attraction as a part of the excursion.
 This might be controversial, but we actually skipped the famous Blue Lagoon to visit Fontana Wellness Baths on our tour instead.
 We didn’t have the time to do both, and the Fontana Wellness Baths experience was significantly cheaper and seemed to include a lot more.
-Thankfully, it was amazing and we honestly couldn’t recommend these baths enough.
+Thankfully, it was amazing and we honestly couldn’t recommend these baths enough...

 The spa is like something out of a dream.
 There are saunas, steam rooms and several outdoor pools, parallel to the geothermal spring that heats the water, and facing a stunning view of the mountains.
 This was the last stop on our guided tour so the sun was setting over the mountains - it was one of those moments when you have to consciously pause and take in your surroundings.
 Not only is it relaxing, Icelandic people truly believe that the water has huge health benefits because of the minerals it contains.